Bilayer Graphene on SiO2/Si (10 mm x 10 mm)

 Bilayer Graphene on SiO₂/Si 10 mm x 10 mm (non AB Bernal stacking)

 The bilayer graphene product consists of two CVD layers produced by multiple transfer on a SiO2/Si substrate.
 Lower sheet resistance values can be obtained when compared to monolayer samples.
-The product can be prepared in other substrate if required (PET, Quartz).

 - · Transparency: >94 %